Join Us!

 (If you’re into the idea of a deep-dive into how Xanax became our go-to script for chilling out, VICE has a great article delving into its complicated history. )

 Obviously, these scripts are helping people – there were 14 million written in 2021 for Xanax alone.
 And it makes sense, because it immediately interrupts what’s going on when your brain has an intense negative reaction to stress.
-So, what exactly is going on when that anxious episode hits?
+So, what exactly is going on when that episode of complete overstimulation hits?
 A few things:

 While all these things are happening, they’re also shutting out neurochemicals important for calming down, including GABA.
 When GABA is suppressed, it’s really hard to turn off those biological stress responses and the symptoms associated with them, like panic, tachycardia, shortness of breath, perception of losing control, etc. GABA dysfunction is associated with a host of psychological disorders.
 So, you know, it’s kind of important.

-The useful thing about medicinal products for anxiety management is they interfere in this biological stress response for you, creating analgesic, amnesic and anxiolytic effects, without you having to gather yourself in a moment where you particularly feel like you can’t.
-But there’s another side to the Rx coin – what are you messing with for that magical feeling of instant relief?
+The useful thing about medicinal products for stress management is they interfere in this biological stress response for you, creating analgesic, amnesic and anxiolytic effects, without you having to gather yourself in a moment where you particularly feel like you can’t.
+But there’s another side to that coin – what are you messing with for that magical feeling of instant relief?

-Think about it: psychologically, if every time you are confront with an anxiety-inducing situation, you reach for a pill, you become habituated to that series of actions, Pavlov-style.
+Think about it: psychologically, if every time you are confronted with a high-stress situation you reach for a pill, you become habituated to that series of actions, Pavlov-style.
 Plus, you aren’t teaching yourself any coping mechanisms, so you’re never prompted to face those situations or learn sustainable ways to cope.
 In your mind, you’re reliant on the memory of the relief from that last hit.

-For instance, Xanax’s withdrawal symptoms can prove as dangerous as alcohol withdrawal when it comes to use disorders.
+For instance, Xanax’s withdrawal symptoms can prove as dangerous as alcohol withdrawal when it comes to risky substances.
 It’s the withdrawal, specifically, that’s considered both unique and more severe than coming off of other as-needed stress meds:

 There’s also this weird thing only Xanax seems to do, where it causes a pseudo-pheochromocytoma.
 This is sort of a fake hypertensive crisis.
 A hypertensive crisis is defined by a sudden and severe rise in blood pressure accompanied by sinus tachycardia (irregular and increased heart rate).

-It’s strange, though, because it’s not accompanied by the spikes in key neurotransmitters and the adrenal system the way actual hypertensive crises are.
-What’s scary is that these “fake” hypertensive crises are often so severe they require ICU admission.
-Worse, there have been no observed effective treatments for this reaction except the reintroduction of Xanax.
+It’s strange, though, because it’s not accompanied by the spikes in key neurotransmitters that indicate true hypertensive crises.
+What’s scary is that these pseudo heart attacks are often so severe they require ICU admission.
+Worse, there have been no observed effective treatments for this reaction except the reintroduction of the medication that caused them in the first place.

 Oh yeah, withdrawal from this specific script has been known to cause homicidal ideation in people being treated for PTSD.
 So there’s that.